 Gonadal shielding: The simplest form of fertility preservation is known as gonadal shielding.
-This means that during radiation treatments, the ovaries (gonads) are shielded during treatment by wearing a lead apron.
-If you’ve ever had an X-ray, you might be familiar with wearing this type of apron.
-It may also be possible to aim the treatment away from the ovary area altogether.
+This means that during radiation treatments, testicles are shielded during treatment by wearing a protective cup.
+For females, it may also be possible to aim the treatment away from the ovary area altogether.
 Radiation treatments are done alone or in conjunction with chemotherapy or medication.
 This form of fertility preservation is available for all ages and is not dependent on puberty status.
 Remember: Females are born with all the eggs they will ever have already in their bodies, so fertility preservation is key even at an early age.

 Oocyte cryopreservation: This process, also called freezing eggs, is when unfertilized eggs are retrieved and stored.
 Similar to this is embryo cryopreservation, where mature eggs are removed and fertilized in the lab with sperm from a donor or partner.
 The resulting embryos are frozen and stored until the patient is ready to use them.
 This process is also known as in vitro fertilization and is also a technique used in families undergoing fertility treatments.
 These two methods are the preferred methods.